Rusutsu Resort | A perfect mountain with endless slopes and a variety of conditions | Hokkaido

 "This is a ski resort that is sure to satisfy any skier.
 I highly recommend you go.
 You'll definitely be hooked."

-"It goes without saying that Rusutsu has excellent snow quality, but I think it's a ski resort that will satisfy skiers of all genres.
-The runs are wide, so carving the slopes is great, and the powder rides on the ungroomed runs are exceptional.
-I also think there are plenty of gentle slopes that beginner skiers can enjoy.
+"It goes without saying that Rusutsu has excellent snow quality, but more than anything, I think it's a ski resort that can satisfy skiers of all genres.
+The courses are wide, so carving on the groomed slopes is a blast, and powder riding on the ungroomed courses is exceptional.
+And yet, there are plenty of gentle slopes that even beginner skiers can enjoy.

-The beginning and peak seasons are simply the best!
-The area is not particularly high in altitude or latitude, so the conditions are unstable in the spring, but that can also be said to change and be fun.
-I think this is a ski resort that will definitely satisfy skiers, so I definitely recommend you go."
+The beginning of the season and the peak season are simply the best!
+It's not in a particularly high altitude or latitude area, so the conditions aren't always stable in the spring, but that can also be seen as interesting because of the variety.
+I think it's a ski resort that will definitely satisfy any skier, so I highly recommend you go."

 My 3 favorite BEST courses